beber89/multisig-sample-solidity/ARTICLE.md

     _transferETH(_txn);
 }
 ```
 This function is the one aimed at to be called by the external dapp.
 It combines both previously discussed functions.
-Modifier `nonReentrant`, explained [above](#reentrancy-protection) is applied on this function since this is where a malicious caller can get in and do the bad job.
+Modifier `nonReentrant`, explained [above](#reentrancy-protection), is applied on this function since this is where a malicious caller can get in and do the bad job.

 ## Time to interact

-At this point it is time to get in to the action that gets this all running.
+At this point it is time to get in to the action in order to get this all running.
 Dapps are written in order to interact with contracts deployed onto the blockchain.
-Most dapps are implemented via popular frontend frameworks implemented in javascript or typescript.
+Most dapps are implemented via popular frontend frameworks implemented in javascript.
 Fortunately, this makes writing the interactions on the dapp not much different from the tests implemented in the hardhat project.
 Therefore, presenting the tests written in typescript suffices to show what we need to do in the frontend dapp.

 ```typescript
 let getDigest = async (